foundersandcoders/tech-for-better-bot/README.md

 ### Airtable Setup

-The fields in Airtable should be configured as per [this example](https://airtable.com/shrPz9lEEo5PheVna)
+The fields in Airtable should be configured as per [this example](https://airtable.com/invite/l?inviteId=invjFabwJZfMFqaxf&inviteToken=79d712b468354a15d8bfc298eec154bf9bc9adc76fb59d8050617c5425563b35).
+Ask @charlielafosse if there are problems with access.

 ## Running locally